arizonaCameraLab/ASDP_Render_Module/README.md

 ![Test of shared OpenGL contexts](SharedContext_Test.png "Test of shared OpenGL contexts")

-**Display_Test:** This displays two windows, each with a keyboard-controllable cube.
-The arrow keys control cube rotation, as do up to two plugged-in joysticks.
+**Display_Test:** This displays two windows, each with a view-controllable cube.
+The arrow keys control cube rotation, as does pressing and dragging with the left mouse button, as do up to two plugged-in joysticks.
 The expected initial image in each window is shown below.

 ![Test of the Display class](Display_Test.png "Test of the Display class")

-**Fullscreen_Test:** This a full-screen 1280x1024 window at 60Hz with a keyboard-controllable cube.
-The arrow keys control cube rotation, as do up to two plugged-in joysticks.
+**Fullscreen_Test:** This a full-screen 1280x1024 window at 60Hz with a view-controllable cube.
+The arrow keys control cube rotation, as does pressing and dragging with the left mouse button, as does the first plugged-in joystick.
 The expected initial image matches that of one window in the Display_Test (shown above).